Centering Community is Core to Health Equity

 Community Engagement and Health Equity Office at the UI Cancer Center Heading link

-The University of Illinois Cancer Center is the only public university-based cancer center in Chicago dedicated to the pursuit of health equity and study of cancer disparities.
+The University of Illinois Cancer Center is the only public university-based cancer center in Chicago dedicated to the pursuit of health equity and erasing disparities in the prevention, screening and treatment of cancer.
 The Cancer Center’s Community Engagement and Health Equity Office (CEHE) works to decrease cancer burden and increase access across the cancer care continuum by building relationships with community partners to increase access to cancer screening and care, to disseminate knowledge, and to advocate for meaningful public policy reform.

 In 2022, CEHE engaged 10,604 community members through 227 outreach and engagement activities and 140 community partnerships with the aim of to defining and monitoring cancer burden; promoting and conducting community-informed, evidence-based outreach and education; informing and fostering community-engaged research; and supporting the development, implementation and dissemination of policy and advocacy initiatives.